 Low blood sugars, they’re all too familiar

-If you’re lucky enough to feel them, they stop you in your tracks and demand instant attention.
+If you’re lucky enough to feel them, hypos stop you in your tracks and demand your instant attention.
 The price we pay for delay is steep.

-Ilka recently asked the mySugr Monsterpack how we treat our lows.
+We asked some of our mySugr monster tamers living also with diabetes how they treat their lows.
 While we all know what we’ve been taught (fast acting glucose, 15/15, etc), it’s often hard to put theory into practice in the heat of the moment.